-The MHRA has received 334 UK reports of suspected ADRs to the Pfizer/BioNTech vaccine in which the patient died shortly after vaccination, 627 reports for the Oxford University/AstraZeneca vaccine and 12 where the brand of vaccine was unspecified.
-No ADR reports with a fatal outcome have been received for the Moderna vaccine.
+The MHRA has received 364 UK reports of suspected ADRs to the Pfizer/BioNTech vaccine in which the patient died shortly after vaccination, 722 reports for the COVID-19 Vaccine AstraZeneca, 2 for the COVID-19 Vaccine Moderna and 14 where the brand of vaccine was unspecified.
 The majority of these reports were in elderly people or people with underlying illness.
-Usage of the Oxford University/AstraZeneca vaccine has increased rapidly and as such, so has reporting of fatal events with a temporal association with vaccination however, this does not indicate a link between vaccination and the fatalities reported.
+Usage of the COVID-19 Vaccine AstraZeneca has increased rapidly and as such, so has reporting of fatal events with a temporal association with vaccination however, this does not indicate a link between vaccination and the fatalities reported.
 Review of individual reports and patterns of reporting does not suggest the vaccine played a role in the death.